 Targets

-For your targets, you can learn the available operations using the command probely targets -h
+For your targets, you can learn the available operations using the command probely targets -h.
+They are basically the following:

 List targets in your account.